dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 2/README.md

 # Architecture
 [Back to Table of Contents](#Table-Of-Contents)

 Below diagram shows how the architecture looks like.
+It is a collection of multiple individual diagrams that were shown in public sessions at VMworld 2017 and 2018 on NSX-T and Kubernetes integration.

 The components shown in this diagram like NSX Node Agent Pod, NSX Container Plugin (NCP) Pod , (the K8S deployment files (.yml) for both these Pods), OVS package and NSX CNI Plugin package are all downloadable in a single .zip file from my.VMware portal.

 ![](Architecture.png)